xamma/KubeS3/Readme.md

-# DevOps - Knowledge Transfer
+# DevOps - Basics and not-so Basics
-This is an comprehensive project including (most) of the technologies used in software engineering and DevOps.
+This is an comprehensive project including some of the technologies used in software engineering and DevOps.
 It is based on my personal knowledge which I acquired by myself over time and learned from different projects.
 The intention is to create a similar project in a workshop to get the attendees started with DevOps and SE.